-The Maryland Project Home, also referred to as the Certified Residential Environment (C.A.R.E.) program, provides adult foster care for seniors with limited functioning who are residents of the state of Maryland.
+The Maryland Project Home, also referred to as the Certified Adult Residential Environment (C.A.R.E.) program, provides adult foster care for seniors with limited functioning who are residents of the state of Maryland.
 Elderly individuals, who cannot live alone, can continue to live in the community in a safe, familiar setting instead of turning to an institutional care environment.
-According to foster care program rules, four enrolled individuals can live in the same licensed foster care home at the same time.
+According to foster care program rules, up to four enrolled individuals can live in the same licensed foster care home at the same time.

 In addition to accommodations, meals and supervision is provided.
 Through Maryland Project Home, foster homes are licensed though the Maryland Department of Social Services, and case management is provided.
 Additional services may include the monitoring of medication, transportation, assistance with daily activities, such as grooming and dressing oneself, and social activities.

 This program is administered by the Department of Social Services, and if an individual is eligible, is funded by the state through the Public Assistance to Adults (PAA) grant via the Department of Human Resources.

 In addition to being a Maryland resident, persons must meet the following criteria to participate in this program: